GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/general/about/en.md

 # About Gato GraphQL

-Gato GraphQL is a free and open source plugin for WordPress, augmented with extensions.
+Gato GraphQL is an open source plugin for WordPress, augmented with extensions.

 ## Home Links